Azure-Samples/azure-search-power-skills/Video/VideoIndexer/README.md

 | MediaIndexer_StorageContainer | Name of the container to place the simplified Video Indexer results |
 | MediaIndexer_CallbackFunctionCode | Azure Function code enabling the Video Indexer to invoke the callback function |

+To get started with video indexer and to get the necessary AccountId and AccountKey, you can follow this [tutorial](https://docs.microsoft.com/azure/media-services/video-indexer/video-indexer-use-apis).

 ## Deployment